IreliaRamora/irelia.files/TextDocs/WonderHaul_Lore.md

 These items can be added in preferrably the top or bottom of the lore list, but might be easier to have at the top so you have a constant location that's easy to access.

 May also consider a dark grey coloring if you don't want it to be noticeable.
+Or, we could add a clause into the lore tag skript to ignore the WH when writing to the item.
+This is up for debate.

 ### Ideas:
 * WH
 * WonderHaul
 * WonderHaul Item

+In addition, all WonderHaul items will have their Item type and Tier listed at the top of the lore, just like in the examples provided on [the WonderHaul main page](https://winterbear.github.io/Legioncraft-Wiki/wonderhaul.html).

+## Item Lore